History of Berliner FC Dynamo (2004–present): Consolidation (2007–2010)

 Christian Backs was the new coach for the 2009–10 season.
 The team played a friendly match against Eintracht Braunschweig from the 3.
 Liga on 4 July 2009.
-BFC Dynamo lost 0-3 in front of 1,017 spectators at the Stadion im Sportforum.
+BFC Dynamo lost 0–3 in front of 1,017 spectators at the Stadion im Sportforum.
 Friendly matches were also played against 1.
 FC Magdeburg, FSV Zwickau and Hertha BSC II during the summer.
 BFC Dynamo recruited forward Nico Patschinski for the season.
-Patschinski had played for the youth teams of BFC Dynamo in the late 1980s.
+Patschinski had played for the youth teams of BFC Dynamo in the 1980s.
 The team was also joined by forward Firat Karaduman from Tennis Borussia Berlin, midfielder Kardil Erdil from Reinickendorfer Füchse and defender Amadeus Wallschläger from FC Carl Zeiss Jena.
 Danny Kukulies and Robert Rudwaleit left the team for BFC Viktoria 1889 at the start of the season.
-Rudwaleit had played in a total of 251 matches for BFC Dynamo since the 2001-02 season.
+Rudwaleit had played in a total of 251 matches for BFC Dynamo since the 2001–02 season.
 BFC Dynamo played with a new crest from the 2009–10 season.
 The situation around the club's East German crest had been uncertain.
 BFC Dynamo still did not own the rights to the crest.
 The legal situation around the East German crest would have caused problems if club was promoted to the Regionalliga Nordost.
 The main competitor in 2009-10 NOFV-Oberliga Nord would FC Energie Cottbus II.
 BFC Dynamo hosted FC Energie Cottbus II at home in the fifth matchday on 12 September 2009.
 The team won the match 3–0.
 Kurbjuweit, Karaduman and Patschinski scored one goal each.
 BFC Dynamo got off to a successful start to the season.
 The team lost only one match in the first 14 matchdays and stood at first place in the league.
 BFC Dynamo was four points ahead of FC Energie Cottbus II this point.
 The team suffered a disappointing 2–4 loss away against TSG Neustrelitz in the last matchday before the winter break on 6 December 2009.
 BFC Dynamo nevertheless ended the first half of the league season as Herbstmeister.
 But the lead over FC Energie Cottbus II was now only one point.